Deploying portfolio website using Pelican and Github Pages, Under 10 minutes.

 Commit & Push changes to github

 All our changes are currently saved locally.
-To sync them with GitHub and update the remote repository, use the following commands
+To sync them with GitHub and update the remote repository, use the following commands:

 1